Post-Traumatic Vision Syndrome

 Treatment time ranges from a number of weeks to over a year, depending on the degree of visual dysfunction and patient compliance.
 Since the visual system is connected with other bodily systems, an interdisciplinary and cooperative approach with other health care professionals is ideal for optimal results.

 It’s crucial to get treatment for PTVS as soon as possible to minimize any struggles and regain pre-injury quality of life.
-For more information or to schedule a consultation, call Five Points Vision Therapy Center today.
+For more information or to schedule a consultation, call Five Points Eye Care today.